-Items classified as Level 2 within the valuation hierarchy, consisting of an institutional money market fund held at a multinational financial institution and corporate and federal agency bonds, are valued based upon pricing of securities with similar investment characteristics and holdings.
+Items classified as Level 2 within the valuation hierarchy, consisting of an institutional money market fund held at a multinational financial institution and corporate and federal agency bonds and commercial paper are valued based upon pricing of securities with similar investment characteristics and holdings.
 Our derivative assets and liabilities include foreign exchange derivatives that are measured at fair value using observable market inputs such as forward rates, interest rates, our own credit risk and our counterparties' credit risks.
 Based on these inputs, the derivative assets and liabilities are classified within Level 2 of the valuation hierarchy.
+Item classified as Level 3 within the valuation hierarchy, consisting of contingent consideration liabilities related to the Taligen and Orphatec acquisitions, were valued based on various estimates, including probability of success, discount rates and amount of time until the conditions of the milestone payments are met.

-As of September 30, 2010, there has not been any impact to the fair value of our derivative liabilities due to our own credit risk.
+As of March 31, 2011, there has not been any impact to the fair value of our derivative liabilities due to our own credit risk.
 Similarly, there has not been any significant adverse impact to our derivative assets based on our evaluation of our counterparties' credit risks.

-11. Income Taxes
+14. Income Taxes